ShwethaKalyanaraman/Django-REST/README.md

 # Django-REST
 ## Converts Stock information in database to JSON format using Serializers

+ALLOWS
+GET
+POST
+PUT
-##ALLOWS GET,POST,PUT,DELETE of individual stock
+DELETE of individual stock